Appointed March 2018

 She was Managing Director of Woolwich Independent Financial Advisory Services before becoming Director of Independent Financial Advice Operations for Barclays where she had responsibility for the bank's combined regulated advisory forces.

-She left Barclays in 2005 to concentrate on non-executive work in, and supporting, the public sector and currently holds positions with the Chartered Institute of Public Finance and Accountancy, the Northern Ireland Office, Croydon Care Solutions and Trinity House.
+She left Barclays in 2005 to concentrate on non-executive work in, and supporting, the public sector and currently holds positions with the Northern Ireland Office and Raven Housing Association.

 Appointed October 2014

 Chair of the Quality Assurance Committee and member of the Audit Committee.